MGessinger/Cascade/README.md

 0 + i\*0,
 [35.0000000000000000000000000000000000000 +/- 1e-42] + i\*0 ]
 ```

+## Memory management

+Because Arb caches some constants internally, it is recommended to call *flint_cleaup()* at the end of your main program.
+This will clear Arb's internal cache and guarantee a clean output of *Valgrind*.

 ## Dependencies

 Cascade uses [Arb](https://arblib.org) to store complex numbers and [Flint](http://flintlib.org) to handle memory management.
 Therefore both of these libraries have to be installed in order to build Cascade.